Skip to content

 What are the risks with an EOR in managing worker benefits?

-The risks with an EOR in managing worker benefits are Inconsistent benefit offerings, data management concerns and losing direct communication with employees.
+The risks with an EOR in managing worker benefits are inconsistent benefit offerings, data management concerns and losing direct communication with employees.

 1. Inconsistent benefit offerings